 What is the Echo Show?

 It's an Echo with a screen and a camera as well as a 'room-filling speaker'.
-It's only available in the US at the moment and costs $229.99.
+It's now been announced for the UK and is available to pre-order at £199.99, going on sale on 16 November.

 • Watch video news broadcasts